piyushrawatpiyush71-cmd/Stkpp_app/Read.md

 - `HUGGINGFACE_API_KEY` - For ML predictions

 ## Running Locally
-- Backend runs on port 5000
+- Backend runs on port 10000
 - Frontend runs on port 5173 (proxies to backend)
 - Use `concurrently` or run in separate terminals

-## Recent Changes
-- Initial project setup
-- Created full backend API with stock data, predictions, analysis endpoints
-- Created professional React frontend with charts and data visualization
-- Added Render deployment configuration
-- Added comprehensive README with deployment guide